SamuelNjenga/messaging-app/README.md

-## Messaging Progressibe Web Application Frontend
+## Messaging Progressive Web Application Frontend
 ## Available Scripts

 In the project directory, you can run: